vaibhav3099/abracadabra/README.md

 # Abracadabra

-This application displays a gradually increasing pattern.
-Its a simple animation app, user need not to interact with the app.
+This is a basic animation app, build upon flutter framework.
+The animation includes a gradually increasing in size box with rotation as well.